Traditional Egyptian Clothing: From Ancient Times To Modern

 Ancient Egyptian Clothing

-In ancient times, the clothing of Egyptians played a crucial role in defining social status, occupation, and even religious beliefs.
-The staple attire for both men and women was a simple white linen garment known as the "kalasiris" or "tunic."
-This ankle-length, sleeveless garment was draped over the body and held in place with a belt.
-Men typically wore short kilts, while women's tunics were often more fitted and featured straps over the shoulders.
+In the olden days, the clothes of Egyptians were important in showing social rank, jobs, and even faith.
+The main outfit for both men and women was a basic white linen piece called the "kalasiris" or "tunic."
+This long, sleeveless piece hung down to the ankles and was secured with a belt.
+Men usually wore short skirts, whereas women's tunics tended to be more snug and had straps over the shoulders.

 Ancient Egyptian clothing